Spectacles Industry in Hong Kong

-- Hong Kong was the world’s third largest exporter of spectacles and frames after the Chinese mainland and Italy in 2015.
-In the first five months of 2017, Hong Kong’s total exports of spectacles, lens and frames increased by 7% year-on-year to HK$8.9 billion.
-The EU and the US, accounting for nearly 60% of the total, were the two biggest markets.
+- Hong Kong was the world’s third largest exporter of spectacles and frames after the Chinese mainland and Italy in 2016.
+In the first half of 2018, Hong Kong’s total exports of spectacles, lens and frames slid by 2% year-on-year to HK$10.4 billion.
+The EU and the US, accounting for more than 60% of the total, were the two biggest markets.

 - Facing keen competition from indigenous Chinese companies, Hong Kong companies strive to improve their quality and design by using advanced technology to uphold competitiveness.
 Technological advancement allows the use of lighter, more durable and environmentally-friendlier materials.

 - Fashion and designer labels often promote their collection of spectacles and frames as fashion-forward accessories.
 Frames featuring floating big logos at temples and accents with crystals, colour stones, metal and diamonds are a prime source of added style.